ga4gh/cloud-interop-testing/README.md

 docker run -p 8080:8080 ga4ghtest
 ```

+## Testing with Travis CI

+We've setup automatic testing with [Travis CI](https://travis-ci.org/ga4gh/cloud-interop-testing).
+You can see this site to get details on our build and testing output and the icon above shows the
+status of the develop branch.

 ## Development

 After editing the OpenAPI YAML spec, controller and model code can be regenerated with the following command (it requires `npm` to be installed):